Colinax/Fraggy-Backend-Theme/README.md

 ### v1.4 - work in progress

- * Fixed #12
+ * Fixed issue #12
- * Fixed #13
+ * Fixed issue #13
- * Added home/frontend button on login page
+ * Added home button link on login pages
- * Switched to MIT license
+ * Switched to The MIT license
- * Refactored JavaScript code
+ * Refactored theme JavaScript
- * Fixed script and link urls
+ * Fixed some urls to script and stylesheet resources

 ### v1.3 - released on 2016-07-08